What is Tekturna HCT?

 you are unable to urinate; or

-To make sure you can safely take Tekturna HCT, tell your doctor if you have any of these other conditions:
+To make sure Tekturna HCT is safe for you, tell your doctor if you have ever had:

 low or high levels of potassium in your blood;